-You can also leverage the equity you’ve built through your currently-owned properties.
+According to Keith Terrell from Backpacks Global, you can also leverage the equity you’ve built through your currently-owned properties.
 By refinancing them, you’ll receive some cash that you can then put down towards another property.
 Both of these strategies can be used repetitively throughout your career.

 8. Continue Growing To 1 Million Dollars

 Last but not least, don’t forget to keep growing.
 It will likely take a while to build momentum, and you are sure to make mistakes and run into difficulties.
 Even when someone succeeds in buying their first investment property, quite often, they’ll run into road bumps that discourage them altogether.

 This is the point at which you need to push through and keep going.
 If you ever feel in doubt, pull out your list of goals from your goal-setting exercise to remind yourself of why you embarked on this journey in the first place.
 Every millionaire and billionaire has grown through their failures.
 Those who find success are those who keep their eyes on the prize.